 Then, once you're finished sewing, go back and tighten each strand individually, in the same sequence as you’ve sewn them.

-To finish, secure with a knot to the end tail of the cactus, trim any excess length, and weave in tails.
+To finish, secure your sewing with a knot to the end tail of the cactus.
+Then, trim any excess length and weave in tails.

 Conclusion | Free Crochet Cactus Amigurumi

 And with that, you’re done the free crochet Barrel Cactus Cutie pattern!
-If you enjoyed this pattern, be sure to check out its two companion patterns in the Plant Cuties collection: the Snake Plant Cutie, and the Succulent Cutie (releasing July 18, 2025)!
+If you enjoyed this pattern, be sure to check out its two companion patterns in the Plant Cuties collection: the Snake Plant Cutie, and the Succulent Cutie!

 You can also explore the Cutie Collections and the Pocket Pets archives for more original and free amigurumi patterns, or our Home Decor Patterns for other homemade household goodies!